Synthetic cannabis -Fast facts for workers

 Usually appears as a natural herb, the most common way of selling synthetic cannabis is by spraying the chemical onto natural dried herbs that look like cannabis.

-Consumed in similar ways to regular cannabis- smoked in a bong, pipe, joint, eaten or sometimes drunk.
+Smoked in a bong, pipe, joint, eaten or sometimes drunk.

-At times there can be similar effects to cannabis:
+At times there can be similar effects to cannabis.

 It is important to note that some of the newer substances that are being labelled “synthetic cannabis” do not mimic the effects of THC (delta-9 tetrahydrocannabinol).
 The effects that are being reported by users can be negative and potentially harmful: